Damianttje/DarkUIModern/README.md

 DarkUI is an attempt to create a simple, extensible control library which emulates the look and feel of popular tabbed document interfaces such as Visual Studio, Photoshop, WebStorm, and XCode.
 Originally just a collection of bug fixes and enhancements built on top of WinForms, it has now evolved in to a fully working docking and control library.

 ## Refit Changes
 Changes reflect my needs, don't expect them to make any sense.
+Contributions are welcomed though!

 ### Dark Documents
 - Document Tabs can be dragged outside the control bounds and undock the DocumentContent